Ashish Uppala

 What I Talk About When I Talk About Running Haruki Murakami

-Murakami's journey as he substituted a chain smoking addiction with running like a mad man.
+Murakami's journey as he substituted a chain smoking addiction with running like a madman.
 And found some inspiration along the way.
 Great book.
 Way better than the runner propaganda you might be expecting.
 "Pain is inevitable, suffering is optional" is a great line.

 Non-Fiction